Surely that’s a typo…ergodicity!? No, it’s right! Ergodicity is a powerful concept in economic theory, investing, and personal finance.

 Ergodicity in Grad School

 Fluid mixing is a terrific example of ergodicity.
 Take a few seconds to watch the video below.
-It’s a pretty way to view equilibrium statistic physics.
+It’s an aesthetic way to view equilibrium statistic physics.
 Ergodicity applies to many different dynamical systems, stochastic processes, thermodynamic equilibrium problems, etc. It’s a mechanical engineer’s dream.

 If we mix sufficiently, we see that small sub-sections of the fluid are representative of the fluid as a whole.
 The time average of many mixes is equal to our expected value of a uniform mix.
 This is ergodicity.
 This system is ergodic.